Neha-IT-dev/fake-news-detection-bert/README.md

 - Evaluation using accuracy and F1-score

 ## Results
-Achieved XX% accuracy on validation dataset.
+Achieved 76% accuracy on validation dataset.

 ## Technologies Used
 - Python